oracle-livelabs/adb/adb-gcp/migrate-to-adb/migrate-to-adb.md

     ![This image shows the result of performing the above step.](./images/query-gcpdatapump.png " ")

-## Task 3: Import data from Azure storage using impdp utility
+## Task 3: Import data from Google Cloud Storage Bucket using impdp utility

 - From the same SQLcl window run the data pump import command.